Austin Gallery

 • Needs clearance behind it to recline

-The CANMOV classic recliner is the one to buy if you just want a comfortable, good-looking chair that reclines and does not complicate your life.
-It uses a plain manual lever mechanism — pull it and the footrest rises, lean back and the chair follows you from upright to nearly flat — so there is no motor, no cord, and nothing to break down the road.
-The seat, back, and headrest are overstuffed enough for a full evening of reading, and the faux-leather upholstery wipes clean when someone sets a mug on the arm.
+The Ashley Frohn is the recliner to buy if you just want a comfortable, good-looking chair that reclines and does not complicate your life.
+It uses a plain manual mechanism, pull the lever and the footrest rises, lean back and the chair follows you, mounted on a rocker base that soothes when you sit upright.
+The seat, back, and headrest are overstuffed enough for a full evening of reading, and it comes from Signature Design by Ashley, the retail arm of the largest furniture manufacturer in North America.

-Because it is a manual push-back design, plan for a few inches of clearance behind the chair and know you supply the muscle to work the footrest.
-If you want zero effort or a chair that hugs the wall, look at the power and small-space picks below — but for most rooms, this is the sensible default.
+Because it is a manual design, plan for clearance behind the chair and know you supply the muscle to work the footrest.
+If you want zero effort or a chair that hugs the wall, look at the power and leather picks below.
+For most rooms, this is the sensible default.

 Our Pick

-Buy this if you want one comfortable recliner without overthinking motors, wall clearance, or a big spend.
-The side lever reclines it smoothly, the padded arms and headrest support a long read, and the wipe-clean leather-look upholstery suits a household with pets or coffee near the chair.
+Buy this if you want one comfortable recliner without overthinking motors, wall clearance, or brand roulette.
+The lever reclines it smoothly, the rocker base soothes when upright, and the padded arms and headrest support a long read.
+Ashley furniture is sold in actual showrooms nationwide, which means parts, service, and a company that answers the phone.

 What we don't like